hschne/rails-mini-profiler/README.md

 To change the default behaviour see [Configuration](#Configuration).

 Flamegraphs are rendered using [Speedscope](https://github.com/jlfwong/speedscope).
-If you notice that Flamegraphs are not rendering you may have to amend your content security policy.
+If Flamegraphs are not rendering you may have to amend your content security policy.
 See [Troubleshooting](#Troubleshooting)

 ## Configuration